 With its Ghost-Dark typing, Spiritomb is the best Pokémon to use against Psychic.
 The Forbidden Pokémon won’t take damage from Normal or Psychic moves used against it and all but two of its learned moves are Ghost or Dark – which are both super effective against Psychic.

 Spiritomb isn’t the only Pokémon that’s immune to Psychic attacks while having Psychic weaknesses in its arsenal.
 These Pokémon are also what’s strong against Psychic types; they are great to use against a mighty Psychic Pokémon:

 - Umbreon (Dark)

 - Overqwil (Dark-Poison)

 - Drapion (Dark-Poison)

 - Scizor (Bug-Steel)

 Of those above, only Scizor isn’t immune to Psychic attacks, with them instead being not very effective.

-What types are Psychic Pokémon strong against?
+What is Psychic strong against?

-Psychic Pokémon are strong against Fighting and Psychic moves, with attacks of these two types coming up as ‘not very effective’ when they strike a Psychic-type.
+Now we are going to explore another question: what is Psychic strong against?
+For starters, Psychic Pokémon are strong against Fighting and Psychic moves, with attacks of these two types coming up as ‘not very effective’ when they strike a Psychic-type.
 However, with dual-type Psychic Pokémon, more strengths are added and, in some cases, complete immunity to move types.